 1. Find a Shoe with Good Arch Support

-This is absolutely vital if you have plantar faciitis.
+This is absolutely vital if you have plantar fasciitis.
 If your shoe does not have good arch support, your plantar fascia with stretch and compress as you walk which will aggravate your condition.
 You may have different arch types, which means you’ll need to find a shoe that best fits YOUR specific arch.

 There are three arch types: